dotnet/csharplang/proposals/low-level-struct-improvements.md

     // This method demonstrates that calling CreateRS2 has the same restrictions as RS(ref int)
     // constructor.
 This demonstrates that factory methods are as flexible as constructors
     // concerning `ref` field initialization
-    [RefFieldsEscape]
+    [RefFieldEscapes]
     static RS CreateRS3(ref int parameter)
     {
         RS rs = new CreateRS2(ref parameter);

-        // Okay: This method has [RefFieldsEscape] hence the safe-to-escape of `rs` is the minimim
+        // Okay: This method has [RefFieldEscapes] hence the safe-to-escape of `rs` is the minimim
         // of the ref-safe-to-escape of the arguments.
 In this case that is `parameter` which is
         // to the calling method
         return rs;